cwcyau/alittlewongandyau/README.md

-# Little, Yau and Wong
+# A Little, Wong and Yau

 ## A journey through data science and all the bits we forgot to tell you about